Do you have a time-sensitive and smaller load that needs transportation?

 What Is Hotshot Transport?

-Hotshot transport is also known as hotshot trucking.
+It is also known as hotshot trucking.

 Interesting, right?

-The history of hot shot trucking is even more interesting.
+The history is even more interesting.

 It all started in the early days of wildcatting and oil rigging.
 At that time, a broken part in the booth spaces meant a super expensive downtime.
 But, it was almost impossible for riggers to manage the availability of spare parts.

 As they say, necessity is the mother of invention.
-So, that scarcity and need for spare parts in an emergency gave birth to a group of small truckers who’d be present at the oil rigging and wildcatting spaces to provide for the spare parts every single time there was a need for any part.
+So, that scarcity and need for spare parts in an emergency gave birth to a group of small truckers who’d be present at the oil rigging and wildcatting spaces to provide the spare parts every single time there was a need for any part.

-Hot Shot Truckers – What Do They Do?
+Truckers – What Do They Do?

 The reason?
-Hotshot transport jobs pay decent rates.
+Jobs pay decent rates.

 The truckers get decent hotshot trucking rates, the companies get their products delivered on time, and they save their face from losing significant revenues due to a lack of necessary parts.
 So, it’s a win-win for both sides.

-When Should Hotshot Transport be Used?
+When Should It Be Used?

 Do you need a fast-paced delivery of your logistics and need to get it delivered from point A to B?

-Always conduct a deep research before you hand over your deliverables to a trucker, especially if they are freelance operators!
+Always conduct deep research before you hand over your deliverables to a trucker, especially if they are freelance operators!

-Getting Started with Hot Shot Trucking
+Getting Started with Trucking

 Below is a sneak peek at the benefits and downsides of hot shot trucking: